 When it comes to creating cake toppers and figurines, modeling tools are a must-have.
 Kylie Mangles of Letterpress Bakery demonstrates how to use Innovative Sugarworks Sugar Shapers to create these gorgeous Cacti Cake Toppers.
 “I really love both the soft and firm tipped sugar shapers,” notes Kylie, “The possibilities for modeling, and adding texture are endless.”

 Cacti Cake Toppers

 By Kylie Mangles of Letterpress Bakery

-Kylie Mangles is owner of Letterpress Bakery, a Vancouver, Canada–based custom cake boutique.
+Kylie Mangles is the owner of Letterpress Bakery, a Vancouver, Canada–based custom cake boutique.
 Many may remember Kylie for her Internet breaking “cut-out Ralph” cake, which won the Threadcakes competition.
-Although Kylie is perhaps most well known for her incredible sculpted designs, she is an all-round cake artist, creating beautiful tiered wedding cakes, cookies, cake toppers and more.
+Although Kylie is perhaps most well known for her incredible sculpted designs, she is an all-around cake artist, creating beautiful tiered wedding cakes, cookies, cake toppers and more.

 - Modeling Chocolate in a variety of colors (leaf green, blue, light brown, light purple, lime green)

 - Innovative Sugarworks Sugar Shapers (Soft tip and Firm tip shapers)

 - X-Acto Knife

 - Small paintbrush

 - Small rolling pin